sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **L231-237: is it possible to quantify these comparisons in any way?**

-We have adde
-Suggestion from Ethan:
-do a paired t-test here to show distribution is different from 0.
-Make sure text still matches if a bunch are or are not significantly different than 0.
+We have added a t-test to show the difference from 0 in these distributions.

 ### Discussion